Simple ways to speed up your broadband connection

-It shouldn’t be hard to find out this information, as usually your provider will have informed you of the maximum speed capability when you signed up.
+It shouldn’t be hard to find out this information, as usually, your provider will have informed you of the maximum speed available when you signed up.

 Although most broadband plans allow for “unlimited” data these days, it’s still worth checking to see what your provider’s policy is.

-If you do have a download allowance, many providers now reduce speeds rather than charge you for exceeding your allowance.
+If you do have a download allowance, many providers now reduce your speed rather than charge you for exceeding your allowance.

 If you want to have the fastest speed possible, investing in a decent router is a very good idea, especially if your broadband comes in on poor quality telephone lines.

 The position of your router can have a big impact on the broadband speed you achieve.